 Securities Trading Policy

-Kathmandu has adopted guidelines to take effect from Listing for dealing in securities which are intended to explain the prohibited type of conduct in relation to dealings in securities under the Corporations Act and the Securities Markets Act 1988 (NZ) and to establish a best practice procedure in relation to Directors’, management’s and employees’ dealings in Shares in Kathmandu.
+Kathmandu has adopted guidelines to take effect from Listing for dealing in securities which are intended to explain the prohibited type of conduct in relation to dealings in securities under the Corporations Act and the Financial Markets Conduct Act 2013 (NZ) and to establish a best practice procedure in relation to Directors’, management’s and employees’ dealings in Shares in Kathmandu.

 Subject to the overriding restriction that persons may not deal in Shares while they are in possession of material price-sensitive information, Directors, key management personnel and all participants in the Kathmandu Wider Leadership Team and Long Term Incentive Plan (“Restricted Persons”) will only be permitted to deal in Shares during certain ‘window periods’, such as following the annual general meeting, the release of Kathmandu’s full and half year ﬁnancial results or the release of a disclosure document offering shares in Kathmandu.
 Outside of these periods, Directors and management must receive clearance for any proposed dealing in Shares.